fabiaov/crud-egsys/README.md

 1 - Casa<br>
 2 - Trabalho<br>
 3 - Faculdade<br>
-you can test with all these Id's in the request for endpoint
+you can test with all these Id's in the request's endpoint